uberVU/react-guide/component-mixin-lib.md

 ## What about CSS?

-This structure was designed to organize code logic best, but it can easily be adapted to styles as well.
+This structure was designed around React components and JavaScript in general, but it can easily be adapted to styles as well.
 We gain more from having consistency between both logic and style than from optimizing the structure of the styles separately.

 The component domain is easy.
 Each component class has a corresponding style file with the same name.
 The entire style is owned under a CSS class with the